 Ease of Setup

-The Freestyle has of the simplest mechanisms to set up and take down any chair.
+The Freestyle has one the simplest mechanisms to set up and take down any chair.
 Just pushing the sides away from each other gets this seat ready for rocking, and with a handle on one side, you pull the seat up and collapse it sideways to move on to your next spot.
 The sturdy steel frame maintains its shape, and a fabric handle on the back allows for you to carry your Rocker much like a suitcase to wherever you want to go.

 Is the fact that this outdoor chair can rock smoothly on pretty much any surface not enough for you?
 Well, it also includes a cup holder on the front of the frame.
 This out of the way placement helps you to avoid spilling your beverage while gesturing wildly telling a story.
 However, it's a fairly large cup holder without much support, so skinny bottles can sit a bit awkwardly.
 Still, we think this is better than not having a cup holder and leaving your refreshments on the ground.

 The GCI Freestyle Rocker brings a lot to the table.
-We think this easy to use, supportive rocking chair is well worth what you'll spend on it, provided you're into it.
-And as long as you keep it from sitting in direct sunlight for months on end to be promptly destroyed by UV, we still think this price is pretty reasonable.
+We think this easy-to-use, supportive rocking chair is well worth what you'll spend on it, provided you're into it.
+And as long as you keep it from sitting in direct sunlight for months on end to be promptly destroyed by UV, we still think this chair is worth it.

-We were skeptical about the authentic feel and comfort of an outdoor rocking chair, but the Freestyle Rocker came as a pleasant surprise.
+We were skeptical about the authentic feel and comfort of an outdoor rocking chair, but the GCI Outdoors Freestyle Rocker came as a pleasant surprise.
 Sure, it's part gimmick, but we can't deny that we enjoyed sitting in it.
 The rocking mechanisms need a little oil from time to time and it shouldn't be left for months in direct sun, but we are quite impressed with the smooth ride this chair provides.
 We think this rocking chair is a good blend of comfort, convenience, and simplicity - and all for a pretty reasonable price!

 — Maggie Brandenburg